jasondsc/MegTakesTime/README.md

-# Recording length needed to achieve statistical power in neurophysiology
+# Recording length needed to achieve robust statistical effects in neurophysiology

-This GitHub repo contains code for i) simulating neural time series and ii) testing the data duration needed to observe a stable statitical between-groups effect
+This GitHub repo contains code for i) simulating neural time series and ii) testing the data duration needed to observe stable statitical between-groups effect.

 # Information